eclipse-zenoh/zenoh-backend-influxdb/v1/README.md

                 private: {

                   //For Influxdb v1.x:
-                  //Required: InfluxDB credentialsto read-write on the bucket
+                  //Required: InfluxDB credentials to read-write on the bucket
                   //username: "admin",
                   //password: "password"

                 //For Influxdb v2.x:
                   //Required
                   //InfluxDB credentials, with read/write privileges for the database
-                  //the org_id value should be the same as for admin
-                   // org_id: "organization ID",
                     //this is a token with either:
                     //a.)
 Read-Write access to the existing DB named above in the config (case where db/bucket already exists)
                     //b.)
 Read-write access to ALL buckets in the organization so it can access the new bucket created by zenoh;